-People in different countries of Europe, and from Europe to North American and back, judge each others' work habits and schedules, and judge them often and vocally.
-Of course, with current international business practices and the supposedly helpful diversity trainings (which, from what I have seen, are largely sources of successful transmission of clichés), this should be seen as unsurprising in some ways.
+People in different countries of Europe, and from Europe to North America and back, judge each others' work habits and schedules, and judge them often and vocally.
+Of course, with current international business practices and the supposedly helpful diversity trainings (which, from what I have seen, are largely sources of a successful transmission of clichés), this should be seen as unsurprising in some ways.
 The economies are in real competition.
 Discussions that Deutsche Börse, the German stock exchange, could buy the New York Stock Exchange (Wall Street) are very confusing to the average person (like me).
 Wall Streeters will apparently vote on this on July 7, and Deutsche Börse shareholders will do so by July 13; but I don’t even understand the implications.

 One of the most often-used clichés about this topic is that “The Xs (usually southern European peoples) work to live, and the Ys (usually North American peoples, but now some Asian peoples) live to work.”
 Its all about whose values are better.
 This is a particularly meaningless cliché because what is actually going on in work and vacation is tremendously varied across countries, even across the countries of Europe.
 And then there is that problem of how different people define and experience stress and therefore their need for vacation.
-(By the way, one of the leading causes of stress that results in physical health symptions is: conflict in the workplace.)
+(By the way, one of the leading causes of stress that results in physical health symptions is conflict in the workplace.)
 But still, you hear the cliché all of the time.

 Part of the cliché is perpetuated by people who are expatriated to another country for business.
 The problem for generalizability and accuracy is the fact that there are financial benefits to the expatriation that effect the longevity of the cliche.
 For an American, being expatriated to Europe can mean keeping an American-level salary or most of an American salary, plus certain tax advantages.
 This financial situation is then combined with a lot of vacation time in a place where there are many easily-accessible countries to visit.
 In other words, expatriation often (although of course not always) involves a non-representative level of time and money to enjoy all of the vacations that represent the “living” part of the cliché.
 Furthermore, one member of an expatriated couple may not be working outside of the home, so that person can spend their time planning for the vacations.
 A cruise here, a biking trip there.
 Life is great!